Soojin-Lee0819/connectionsLab/Project1/Readme.md

 To make the visualization intuitive, I wanted to make the size of the bubble in proportion to the predicted age of the names.
 In this way, players can easily compare different names and ages.

 **Family Tree**
-I thought it would be interesting to make a website where players type in the family members' names and it generates family tree based on the predicted name of the age.
+I thought it would be interesting to make a website where the users type in their family members' names and receive a family tree based on the predicted age of the names.

 **Who's Older?**
-This is an interactive game where players are given two names and havae to guess which name has a older predicted age.
+This is an interactive game where players are given two name cards and they have to guess which name has an older predicted age.

 ## Week1

 <img src="images/simplewireframe.jpg" width="600">

+On top, there is a title, description, and a data input section where users can type in the names.
+Below is a canvas where the datas are visuallized.
+The input names are visuallized according to the data.

 <img src="images/process1.jpg" width="600">

-For week one, I established the basic structure.
-As of now, the visualizaiton of the name data is on the age dataset.
+For week one, I established the basic structure and successfully fetched data from three different APIs.
+For now the representation of the data is only based on the datas from Agify API - the size of the bubbles and the colors are determined by the data result - the predicted age of the name that user entered.

 ## Next Steps